51Degrees/documentation/src/devicedetection/features/useragentclienthints/javascript.md

 # Cloud

-Firstly, ensure that the `JavascriptGetHighEntropyValues` property is selected when you create your resource key.
+Firstly, ensure that the `JavascriptGetHighEntropyValues` property is selected when you create your Resource Key.
 This contains the JavaScript snippet to get the values from the UA-CH API on the client device.

 If you are calling our cloud service directly from the client device, our solution will take care